 The initial transforming pop-up obtained by the basic optimization approach has patches which are polygons with only a few vertices, so the pop-up can only represent coarse, simple shapes.
-Hence, it is inevitable that some redundant regions (covered by the pop-up but not by the user given patterns) and unrepresented regions (covered by the user given patterns but not by the pop-up).
-The purpose of this step is to reduce such redundant regions as much as possible by refining some of the patches.
-(Since we use a high weight to penalize unrepresented regions, they rarely appear in our initial result.)
+Hence, it is inevitable that there are still some redundant regions (covered by the pop-up but not by the user given patterns) and unrepresented regions (covered by the user given patterns but not by the pop-up).
+The purpose of this step is to reduce the size of the redundant regions by refining some of the patches.
+Since we use a high weight to penalize unrepresented regions, they rarely appear in our initial result.

 We deal with redundant regions for the untransformed state and for the transformed state in turn.
 In principle, for the untransformed state, we crop all redundant regions, except for those parts which belong to visible regions in the transformed state, since cropping those regions would affect the appearance of the transformed state.
 Redundant regions in the transformed state are cropped in an analogous way.
-However, we must also take care not to crop so much that we destroy the mechanism: hinges must not be completed cropped, cropping must not disconnect part of a patch from the rest of the pop-up, and cropping must not make any slider in a slide mechanism too short.
-In fact, in our experiments, we have not observed any of the above issues arising in practice.
+In theory, the above described cropping scheme might potentially break the structure of the mechanism: a hinge might be completed cropped, one patch might be cropped into two disconnected parts, or the slider in a slide mechanism might be cropped so as to be too short.
+However, we have not observed the above issues arising in practice, so we do not incorporate additional schemes to avoid them; manual adjustment could potentially be needed if those issues happen in unforeseen examples.